 The new WR has scored the YZ based reverse-cylinder design with the airbox up near the steering head and the exhaust exiting the back.
 The frame is all-new with a straighter top section for more rigidity, which in turn makes for a more stable ride.

-Fuel capacity has been increased officially to 7.9L but a removable baffle pushes this up to nearly 9L and the fuel is held lower in the frame keeping the weight lower.
+Fuel capacity has been increased officially to 7.9L but apparently the baffle can be removed with some effort according to the race team.
+This pushes this up to nearly 9L and the fuel is held lower in the frame keeping the weight lower.
+We will find out how, keep an eye on the comments.
 Seat height has also been reduced by 10mm from last year, which suits me perfectly.

 Larger radiators have been fitted for better cooling along with a fan as standard, and if you like technology then you will love the Power Tuner App, this is easy to use and actually works a treat.